Skip to content

 Install LAMP or LEMP on the new server before migration

-Before migrating WordPress to Google Cloud, you need to install either a LAMP or LEMP stack on your new server to match your current setup.
+Before migrating your WordPress site to Google Cloud, you must install a LAMP or LEMP stack on your new server to make sure it has the right software.

-Your goal is to ensure the new Google server has all the same servers and packages as your current server.
+Install a LAMP (Linux, Apache, MySQL, PHP) or LEMP (Linux, Nginx, MySQL, PHP) stack on the new server before migration.
+Your goal is to ensure the new Google server has all the same servers and packages as your current one.
 We’ve listed some helpful posts you can use to install Apache, Nginx, MySQL, MariaDB, or PHP.

 Here are some other posts you may want to use when installing LAMP or LEMP on Ubuntu Linux.